osfourier/gcp_phase2_projectsComplete/CompleteGCPprojects_sundayOlaniyi/ReadMe.md

 3. The corresponding pdf file of the above images

-   # NOTE: THIS PROJECT IS CARRIED OUT BY SUNDAY OLANIYI (c) s.olaniyi@outlook.com
+   # NOTE: THIS PROJECT WAS CARRIED OUT BY SUNDAY OLANIYI (c) s.olaniyi@outlook.com